Sharon Azrieli: Professional work

 On November 10, 2024, Azrieli performed with the Orchestre Philharmonique du Québec as part of the Violins of Hope concert.
 She sang Ladino songs and two songs by Quebecois composer Gilles Vigneault.

+On February 14 and 16, 2025, Azrieli performed at Montreal's Maison Symphonique and the Grand Theatre de Quebec with Ensemble Caprice, under the direction of Matthias Maute.

+In April 2025, Azrieli sang jazz standards at the Festival de la Voix Big Band, under the direction of Ron Di Lauro.

+In May 2025, she sang excerpts from West Side Story and Candide at the Pierre-Mercure Hall with the Orchestre Classique de Montreal, conducted by Melanie Leonard.

+In September 2025, she performed French 19th-century art songs accompanied by Meagan Milatz, piano, and Cameron Crozman, cello, for HausMusique: Cabaret in Montreal's Art Deco heritage venue, Le 9^{e} Grande Salle.

+Azrieli sang Mendelssohn Psalm 42 with the Israel Symphony Orchestra as part of the Hatikvah (Hope) concert series from October 21–28, 2025, during which eleven different orchestras performed across Israel in eight cities.

+In February 2026, Azrieli sang with L'Orchestre symphonique de Laval conducted by Adam Johnson.
+Also in February, Azrieli starred in SHARON!
+Mostly Canadian, a musical revue directed and choreographed by Warren Carlye.
+The show was presented by OpéraM3F at Montreal's 9^{e} Grande Salle.

 Film

 Azrieli sang two songs on the soundtrack for the film SHEPHERD: The Story of a Jewish Dog, released in May 2021.

 Azrieli sang the end credits title song of the Canadian film Stand!, which was released in December 2020.

 In August 2020, Azrieli sang the song "Hurry! it's lovely up here" in the Hollywood film Stage Mother, starring Lucy Liu.

 In 2021, Azrieli acted the role of Dina in the film Shttl.
 This film, about the destruction of a Jewish town during the Holocaust, was filmed in Ukraine prior to the 2022 Russian invasion.
-Set in 1941, it was filmed in black and white with flashbacks in color, and performed in Yiddish.
+Set in 1941, it was filmed in black and white with flashbacks in colour, and performed in Yiddish.

 In 2022, Azrieli performed the role of Helen in the film Irena's Vow.
 This film, directed by Canadian Louise Archambault, is the true story of Irena Gut, a Polish nurse who was awarded the Righteous Among the Nations medal for showing remarkable courage in her attempt to save Polish Jews during the Holocaust.

+In 2024, Azrieli acted the role of Maxine in the comedy Wingman, starring Russell Peters.